RKLong/bikesharing/README.md

 The tripduration by males and females more or less follow the same increasing/decreasing trend for each minute, specifically in the first hour.
 The gender labeled as 'unknown' however does not have a noticeable 'peak' compared to their male and female counterparts.
 The tripduration by this group ranges somewhere between 6,000 to 7,000 within the 6 minute to 26 minute time frams.

-* The Complete Presentation
-The complete presentation can be accessed by clicking the link.
+* The complete presentation can be accessed by clicking the link.
 [click_me!](https://public.tableau.com/app/profile/richelle.long/viz/RKLong_NYCBikeshare/NYCBikeshare-UsersandTripdurationfortheMonthofAugust)

 # Summary